ranvar

 ranvar, montecarlo accumulator

 The accumulator returns the empirical distribution of the sampled values.
+The target may be a scalar or a vector.
+In the vector case, one empirical ranvar is accumulated per line.

 r = poisson(3)